 In almost all cases, SERS benefits are limited to no more than 100 percent of compensation.
 Exceptions to this limit include Constitutional Officers who are eligible for Class D3 benefits and certain members eligible for actuarial increases due to retirement beyond age 70.
 For such members, the 100 percent of salary limit does not apply.
 Also, the amount of annual retirement benefit a member may receive shall not exceed the dollar limit specified under Section 415(b) of the Internal Revenue Code.
-However, members will not receive a lower benefit than they would have been entitled to receive had Act 2001-9 not been enacted.
-Some of the benefits in excess of the limit are paid through the Benefits Completion Plan.
+Benefits in excess of the limit are paid through the Benefits Completion Plan.